paritytech/polkadot-sdk/src/api/chainHead.md

 This beginner guide shows how to use the `chainHead` functions in order to know the value of a certain storage item.

-1. Call `chainHead_unstable_follow` with `withRuntime: true` to obtain a `followSubscription`.
+1. Call `chainHead_v1_follow` with `withRuntime: true` to obtain a `followSubscription`.
 This `followSubscription` will need to be passed when calling most of the other `chainHead`-prefixed functions.
 If at any point in the future the JSON-RPC server sends back a `{"event": "stop"}` notification, jump back to step 1.

 2. When the JSON-RPC server sends back a `{"event": "initialized"}` notification with `subscription` equal to your `followSubscription`, store the value of `finalizedBlockHashes` found in that notification.
 If `finalizedBlockHashes` contains multiple values, you should use the last entry.
 The last entry corresponds to the _current finalized block_ of the chain.
 You must then call `chainHead_unstable_unpin`, passing the `followSubscription` and each of the other values in `finalizedBlockHashes`.